 - Savory snacks- Salami, greek olives, cashews are three of my year-round cheese board staples.
 If you’re not a fan of salami, prosciutto is delicious, too.
 It’s just more expensive.

-- Crackers- I think having a variety of crackers important, too.
+- Crackers- I think having a variety of crackers is important, too.
 I used stoneground wheat crackers and seasonal crisps on this board.
-Toasted crostinis are a great alternative!
+Toasted crostinis are a great alternative, too!

-- Fresh Eucalyptus- I got the idea to add fresh eucalyptus to my fall cheese board from The Fashionable Hostess.
+- Fresh Eucalyptus- I wish I could take the credit myself, but I got the idea to add fresh eucalyptus to my fall cheese board from The Fashionable Hostess.
 If you don’t follow her, her blog is goals.

-- Little White Pumpkins- These were also inspired by TFH!
-They’re cute, seasonal, and take up room if your board is looking sparse.
+- Little White Pumpkins- The addition of these little white pumpkins was also inspired by TFH!
+They’re adorable and take up lots of space, which is helpful when your fall charcuterie board is looking sparse.

 If you love a good wine pairing, Yealands Pinot Noir is my go-to.
 Not only is it delicious, Yealands is one of only a handful of wineries around the world to be certified as carbon neutral.
 They’re also the first (like.. ever) to be certified from inception.
 Pretty cool, right?

 So.. is there anything you’d add to your perfect fall cheese board?
 I’d love recommendations!
-Also, if you want more Kate Spade-inspired cheese board building advice, I shared 6 tips for building the perfect cheese board here.
-Thanks for reading, y’all!
+Also, if you want more Kate Spade-inspired cheese board-building advice, check out my top 6 tips for building the perfect cheese board.
+You can also check out my tips for putting together an entire fall grazing table for under $50.

 Photography by Catherine Rhodes.